illinoistech-itm/jhajek/itmt-430/project-deliverables/Readme.md

 * Data encrypted at rest (ITMS 448)
 * Use of https (ITMS 448, ITMO 356)
   * Self-signed certs
 * Login authentication mechanism.
-Google authentication for login
+Google authentication for login, such as:
   * [SQRL](https://www.grc.com/sqrl/sqrl.htm "SQRL introduction page")
   * [Google OAuth2](https://developers.google.com/identity/protocols/OAuth2 "Google OAuth2 authentication")

 ### UI/UX

-* Use of Responsive design (where applicable) (ITMD 361, ITMD 362)
+* Use of Responsive Design (where applicable) (ITMD 361, ITMD 362)
 * Use of user authentication (ITMD 411)
   * Must use HTTP Session
   * Different UI for Unauthenticated users
-  * Must have read/only features for unauthenticated users
+  * Have read/only features for unauthenticated users
   * Different UI for Authenticated users
-  * Must have a user account management page (EDIT Page)
+  * Have a user account management page (EDIT Page)
   * Different UI for Administrative users
-  * Must have features for Operations in application (database dump and restore feature)
+  * Have features for Operations in application
+    * database dump
+    * database restore feature
+    * turn any/an upload feature to read-only
   * UI is modified per authenticated user via CSS
-* Creation of Dev Environment (local laptop), (ITMO 356)
-  * Production must always be in a working state
-  * Environment must be configurable via scriptable deploy
-  * No manual editing or installing
-  * Initial sprint will implement development via laptop using Packer, Vagrant, and VirtualBox
-  * Test and Production environments will be built in the next 2 Sprints
 * Layout design (ITMD 361, 362, ITMM 471)
   * Diagrams of site functionality using layout tool
   * Diagrams of colors, fonts, and other usability features